PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/bash_shell_scripts_mass_testing/README.md

 However, I had to add the option (as a second or third user argument, respectively) to not use the internal execution timer: [no_timer, notimer, timer_off, timeroff]

+### Alternatives to bash shell scripts

 Of course, these test scripts could have also been implemented in **Python** for example to get better and easier control of the testing procedure (bash doesn't support floating point arithmetic for example) and to produce a fancy file with the test statistics, including variances, for efficient, further data processing (in JSON/JavaScript object notation for example).

+Alternatively, these test scripts could also be implemented in **PowerShell on Linux** or Ubuntu, respectively (https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.3) to get better control of the testing procedure, including floating point arithmetic and the generation of result files in JSON which then can be read directly with the Python programs for the diagramming jobs: https://github.com/PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/tree/main/DataDraw_diagrams_Python

 But for now, using the Linux _time_ command employed by bash shell scripts, which apparently provide a precision of only +/-10 milliseconds, is good enough for me.